 Antonio Delgado – Rebel commander at La Bahía, Alazán and Medina.
-Son of XXX Delgado.
+Son of Manuel Martin Delgado.
 He was responsible for the execution of 14 royalists, including Governors Manuel Salcedo and Simón Herrera.

 Clemente Delgado – Served on the elected town council of San Antonio in early 1800s.
 RBB S4:427.

 Gavino Delgado – In the Casas Revolt, had been one of the rebel agents to Nacogoches.
 Joined in the Zambrano coup, and later deserted the Spanish forces to join with the Republican ARmy of the North somewhere in Northeast Texas.
 Negotiated with Governor Manuel Salcedo to achieve the surrender of San Antonio.

 Manuel Delgado – Served on the elected town council of San Antonio (alongside Clemente) in early 1800s.
 RBB S4:427.

 José Manuel Delgado/José Delgado – (Possibly same as Manuel Delgado)

 Juan Manuel Enriquez – On list of insurgents.

 Tomás Examia – A Spanish corporal who deserted during the siege of La Bahía.
 Served faithfully in the Republican army.

 José Andreas Farias – Listed as a corporal in the Company of Béxar in Jan.
 1800.
 (RBB S4:46) Fought in the Battle of Medina, according to George Farias, the Past President of the Los Béxareños Genealogy Society.